BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 ## Tools Namespaces Resource Quota Recommendations

-Every product in a cluster is provided a licence plate and a namespace for each environment (i.e., dev, test, prod).
+Every product in a cluster is provided a license plate and a namespace for each environment (i.e., dev, test, prod).
 These products also have a **tools** namespace defined as `<license>-tools`, where tooling such as Jenkins are deployed.

 As of writing, there is a discrepancy between compute resources (especially CPU) requested compared to actual usage.